caspervonb/caspervonb.github.bak/_posts/2015-02-26-live-editing-javascript-amok.markdown

 BROWSER="google-chrome --remote-debugging-port=9222"
 ```

-## Configuring your bundler to work with Amok
+## Configuring Your Bundler to Work with Amok
 Amok works with a variety of bundlers, just set the `BUNDLER` environment
 variable and Amok will use it to process your bundle.